iamohitkaushik1/CloudyGUI/README.md

   - Random duration up to maximum
   - Partial resource usage history

+## Predefined Resources
+The workload generator simulates a high-performance computing environment with the following virtual machine specifications:

+### Virtual Machine Configurations
+- **VM 1**: 512 cores, 2TB RAM, 32 GPUs
+- **VM 2**: 256 cores, 1TB RAM, 16 GPUs
+- **VM 3**: 1024 cores, 4TB RAM, 64 GPUs
+- **VM 4**: 128 cores, 512GB RAM, 8 GPUs

+### Job Profiles
+The system supports various job profiles, each specifying the resource requirements:
+- **ML_Workload**: 128 CPU, 512MB RAM, 1 GPU
+- **Batch_Job**: 64 CPU, 256MB RAM, 0 GPU
+- **Data_Science**: 256 CPU, 1024MB RAM, 2 GPUs
+- **Web_Development**: 32 CPU, 128MB RAM, 0 GPU

+## Container Management
+Instances are managed within containers running on allocated virtual machines.
+Each instance is assigned to a container, which is created and started when the instance is initialized.
+This allows for better resource management and isolation of workloads.

+### Container Lifecycle Management
+- **Start**: Containers are started when instances are created.
+- **Stop**: Containers can be stopped when instances are completed or terminated.

+This architecture allows for efficient utilization of resources while maintaining flexibility in workload management.

 ## VM Resources

 The workload generator simulates a high-performance computing environment with the following resources: